danfuzz/bayou/local-modules/@bayou/testing-server/README.md

 A bit of subtlety here is that it is code on the server side which prepares the client-side testing code.
 This module helps with that.
-In that regard, it is similar to the `client-bundle` module, which is a _server_ module responsible for manipulating _client_ code.
+In that regard, it is similar to the `@bayou/client-bundle` module, which is a _server_ module responsible for manipulating _client_ code.

 - - - - - - - - - -